tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 That third one is the deal-breaker for us.
 A mobile application needs self-contained packages of content.

-## Biblioboard

-Working on an ODL-based interface, but it's not ready yet.

 ## Gale Virtual Reference

 Ebooks, delivered through a web view.
 [Available through NYPL](http://go.galegroup.com.i.ezproxy.nypl.org/ps/start.do?p=GVRL&u=nypl&authCount=1), where access is gated and content served through EZProxy.